portugueslab/stytra/README.rst

 .. note::
-    PyQt5 is not listed as an explicit requirement because it should come with
-    the Anaconda package.
-If you are not using Anaconda, make sure you have it installed and updated before installing stytra.
+    PyQt5 is not installed automatically as a dependency because it is not recognized if already installed by Anaconda.
+If you are not using Anaconda, make sure you have it installed and updated before installing stytra, with "pip install pyqt5"